QuarkChain/bench_kvdb/doc/paper.md

 This study aims to answer this question with direct, empirical measurements, in order to:
 - Validate or challenge the common `O(log N)` KV lookup assumption,
 - Quantify how much cache is actually required to achieve near-constant read I/O,
-- Provide empirical data to guide KV I/O modeling and cache configuration for trie databases and execution-layer storage in blockchain systems.
+- Providing empirical cache sizing recommendations for blockchain execution-layer persistent KV storage backends, including state tries and snapshot KV stores.

 ---